surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

 In addition to the above flow, the following features are available.

 - *Dynamic user provisioning*: When using `motley-cue`, user-accounts may be dynamically provisioned.
-Policies for user-nameing and group-creation can be configured and are very flexible.
-Supported backends include `local_unix`, `ldap`, and a rest interface to the KIT `reg-app` system.
+Policies for user-naming and group-creation can be configured and are very flexible.
+Supported backends include `local_unix`, `ldap`, and a REST interface to the KIT `reg-app` system.
-- *Offline provisioning*: Some site policies (HPC in particular) require the manual inspection of provisionig requests.
+- *Offline provisioning*: Some site policies (HPC in particular) require the manual inspection of provisioning requests.
 This is supported by informing administrators (e.g. by email) about a new-user registration event.
 The user will then be able to login, after the admin approved the request.